Bangor Bridge: History

 It was recorded by the Royal Commission on the Ancient and Historical Monuments of Wales in 1910.
 The bridge connects to the village's high street.

 Prior to the 1900's the bridge was mainly used by horse-drawn vehicles, farm carts and pedestrians.
 When motor vehicle usage on the bridge increased, it damaged the bridge, leading to the introduction of traffic lights and weight restrictions on the bridge to limit the damage.
 In 1970, there was a petition to construct a new bridge and by-pass in the village, with the bridge and by-pass completed in 1978 and is located south (upstream) of the medieval bridge.
 The Bangor-on-Dee bridge was reduced to only one-way traffic from the west, when the A525 by-pass opened.
+One of the bridge's parapets were destroyed by a tractor in 1996, with repairs later carried out, as well as a wider restoration works since the 1990s.